Hyperhook/katas/README.md

  “He has no idea on how to use it”
 ```
-After enchanting it, we rolled the Fire enchantment!
+After enchanting it, Durance rolled the Fire enchantment!

 ```
 Inferno Dagger of Durance